jlinoff/lsjci/README.md

 This tool is similar to javap but has a different output format that i find more useful.
 For example it sorts the variable and method names and provides a simple to read prefix.

+I have tested in on Mac OS X 10.11.6 using java-1.8.0_102 and on CentOS 7.2 using openjdk-1.8.0.101-3.
+It will not work with versions of java older than 1.8.

 ## Download and Use
 You can use the tool immediately.
 Here is how you download and run it.
 ```bash